mjamecny/malltv-video-scraper/README.md

 # malltv-video-scraper

 A terminal application for scraping video from MALL TV.
+The script is set to open the video in MPV player.

 ## Usage